alvinchoong/go-multi-tenant-server/README.md

 ## Configuration

-1. Set the `TENANT_DB` environment variable with the mapping of `tenant slugs` to db. if unspecified for a tenant, it will default using the `pooled` db.
+1. Set the `DATABASE_SILO_RW_URLS` environment variable with the mapping of `user slugs` to db. if unspecified for a user, it will default using the `pooled` db.

 ## Usage